-Read and prepare the AstraZeneca, Prilosec and Nexium case case (reader contents #26, 27, assignment online at the Blackboard site) and be prepared to discuss your individual solution in class in first session of week #6.
+- 1. Review Reader contents #26, 27 - 2.
+Read and prepare The AstraZeneca, Prilosec and Nexium together with case supplement. case (reader contents #26,27 assignment online at the Blackboard site) and be prepared to discuss.
+Individual Assignment.

 Subject: Innovation and Intellectual Capital Management in the regulated Pharmaceuticals Industry.